Why thermal reliability now defines AI data center ROI.

 In an era where GPU depreciation drives CapEx decisions and energy efficiency defines OpEx outcomes, re-pasting thermal interfaces is no longer acceptable.
-The industry is entering what many now describe as a “value cascade” — where protecting hardware reliability directly preserves ROI, balance-sheet strength, and competitive advantage, and where forward-looking operators are already working with Carbice to eliminate these wasteful losses through system-level thermal reliability at scale; read how DarkNX and Carbice are partnering across 300 MW of AI data centers to set this new standard in the press release.
+The industry is entering what many now describe as a “value cascade” — where protecting hardware reliability directly preserves ROI, balance-sheet strength, and competitive advantage, and where forward-looking operators are already working with Carbice to eliminate these wasteful losses through system-level thermal reliability at scale; read how DarkNX and Carbice are partnering across 300 MW of AI data centers to set this new standard in cooling reliability

 The Hidden Cost of Thermal Degradation